 Have you ever posted a tweet or a Blog about something you were working on?
 Not the finished product, but something in the making?
-Are you in the habit or running ideas by your colleagues?
+Are you in the habit of running ideas by your colleagues?
 Testing or experimenting with solutions?
-Social technologies in entreprise settings are a relatively new phenomenon - so don't worry, if you haven't hear about it yet.
-But it's likely, that your organisation is using one or other form of it, to either attract customers, to collaborate between teams or to ensure employees have access to new skills and knowledge.
+Social technologies in enterprise settings are a relatively new phenomenon - so don't worry, if you haven't heard about it yet.
+But it's likely, that your organisation is using one or another form of it, to either attract customers, to collaborate between teams or to ensure employees have access to new skills and knowledge.

 - How people learn in a-synchronous interactions?

 - How do people usually learn in virtual communities?

 - How can organisations make sure that learning and working are not separate entities?

 - What is the link between learning and languages?

 - How to make sure that online communities become and stay active?

 How ‘Working Out Loud?’ and using social technologies help both employees and organisations?